seanwhs/Tutorials/Typescript/Typescript-for-JS-Developers.md

 }
 ```

-The `"strict": true` flag is the single most important setting — it enables a full suite of type-checking rules that make TypeScript truly powerful.
+Turning on `"strict": true` activates many helpful checks that prevent common mistakes.
+It is one of the best decisions you can make when starting with TypeScript.

 ---